Medication & Pharmaceutical Errors

 Have You or a Loved One Been Harmed Because of a Medication Error?

 When a medication error occurs, the effects can be devastating to victims and their families.
 These errors can result in serious medical complications and may even cause death.
-It is important for victims to understand their rights in order to receive fair and reasonable compensation for their injuries or loss.
+Victims should understand their rights to ensure they receive fair and reasonable compensation for their injuries or loss.

-The Chicago injury lawyers at Levin & Perconti have represented numerous clients who suffered serious personal injuries due to medication errors and have recovered notable compensation on their behalf, including a $650,000 settlement against a Chicago-area doctor, medical group and pharmacy.
+About Levin & Perconti: The Chicago injury lawyers at Levin & Perconti have represented numerous clients who suffered serious personal injuries due to medication errors and have recovered notable compensation on their behalf, including a $650,000 settlement against a Chicago-area doctor, medical group, and pharmacy.

 Contact Us